Ross rifle: Sniper rifles

-Because of its long range accuracy, the Ross rifle continued in use among Allied snipers after it was withdrawn from normal front-line use in Europe.
-British snipers found the rifle accurate out to 600 yards and more, with only one inherent disadvantage: the Ross accepted only perfectly clean ammunition, totally free of mud and grit, or else it invariably jammed.

 Two types of Mark III sniper rifles are identified by different telescopic sights.
 Five hundred rifles were fitted with 5.2× Warner & Swasey Company Model 1913 prismatic telescopic sights manufactured in Cleveland, Ohio.
 Serial numbers for rifles manufactured in 1915 have a FK prefix; while those manufactured in 1917 have a LU prefix.
 Another 907 rifles were fitted with Winchester Repeating Arms Company A5 telescopic sights.
 Both telescopic sights were mounted offset so the iron sights were usable and the rifle could still be loaded from charging strips.